NNMThuw/NMMH-LTTT/README.md

 Feel free to modify and extend the notebook to explore further aspects of the data and experiment with different algorithms.
 Good luck.

+## 📑 Improvemnts:

+Apart from the given questions, our group has made the following improvements:

+1. Feature Engineering: We utilized the Histogram of Oriented Gradients (HOG) algorithm to extract features from images.
+HOG is effective in representing the main contours of the face by capturing the direction and magnitude of gradients through vectors in each cell.
+2. Handling Classification with Imbalanced Datasets: One effective technique for addressing class imbalance is the strategic use of class weights.
+Class weights assign higher weights to the minority class, allowing the model to pay more attention to its patterns and reducing bias towards the majority class.